Yefeng0920/replication_EcoEvo_git/README.md

-# Visualization toolkits for enriching meta-analyses through evidence map, bibliometrics, and alternative impact metrics
+# A large-scale in silico replication project of ecological and evolutionary studies

-## Overview
+## Transparency declaration

+The lead author (the manuscript’s guarantor) affirms that the manuscript is an honest, accurate, and transparent account of the study being reported; that no important aspects of the study have been omitted.

+## Data, code, and materials transparency

-This is a repository containing the data and code (both in `R` and `Julia`) for reproducing results from:
+This reporsitory contains all data and code (both in `R` and `Julia`)  used to reproduce the results reported in the following manuscript:

 > Yefeng Yang, Erik van Zwet, Nikolaos Ignatiadis, Shinichi Nakagawa.
 A large-scale in silico replication project of ecological and evolutionary studies.
 2024.